 The San Antonio RFPG conducted six public meetings throughout the watershed in accordance with TWDB requirements and the approved bylaws.
-Public meeting summary reports can be found in Appendix C.

 The public hearing to receive comments on the Draft 2023 San Antonio Regional Flood Plan was held on September 15, 2022, providing sufficient time to accept public comments according to statute to meet the January 10, 2023, deadline for submission of the adopted Final RFP.
-Hard copies of the Draft RFP were provided as required, and the Draft RFP was posted on the SAFPR website8 for public review and comment.
+Hard copies of the Draft San Antonio RFP were provided as required, and the Draft San Antonio RFP was posted on the SAFPR website8 for public review and comment.